krishnasreeV/Ecommerce_project/README.md

 # Objective: #
-This project is a very basic implementation of an e-commerce website.
+This project is a basic implementation of an e-commerce website.
 This web application allows a consumer(end-user) to browse through products offered by the site and place an order.
 The project also handles the administration part where the employee of the shopping site can manage other employees, inventory, products etc.